-Being Pregnant is one of the best things a woman can experience.
-However, pregnancy not only brings new life but can also bring a few physical changes to your body, along with it One of those is skins tags.
-The short answer to the question ” Does Pregnancy Cause Skin Tags ?” is Yes.
+Being pregnant is one of the greatest times in a woman’s life.
+However, pregnancy not only brings new life but can also bring a few physical changes to your body along with it.
+One of those changes is skins tags.
+Does Pregnancy Cause Skin Tags?
+Yes, it can.

 What are skin tags?

-Skin tags are growths of skin or clusters of cells.
-Skin tags are attached to the skin by a short, narrow stalk called a ‘peduncle’.
-These extra growths of cells are often found in the places where the skin rubs against itself or clothing.
-They are a few millimeters long flesh colored growth of skin which are known to be harmless and are very common during pregnancy.
+Skin tags are small growths made up of collagen fibers.
+They are attached to the skin by a short, narrow stalk called a ‘peduncle’ and are usually found in places where the skin rubs against itself or clothing.
+Only usually a few millimeters long, these flesh-colored growths are known to be harmless and are very common during pregnancy.
 Skin tags generally cause no physical pain or discomfort.
 They are usually the color of one’s natural skin tone but can be slightly darker as well, depending on where they are located and their blood supply.

 What causes skin tags during pregnancy?

-We mentioned that skin tags tend to form in areas of high friction,t there are however other factors that can cause skin tags, such as hormone fluctuation.
+We mentioned that skin tags tend to form in areas of high friction.
+There are however other factors that can cause skin tags, one of those being hormone fluctuation.
 Pregnancy is a time when skin is the most delicate.
-During pregnancy, a woman’s body experiences an increase in hormone levels which causes the hyperactive growth of a superficial skin layer, known as a skin tag.
-Skin tags mostly go unnoticed during pregnancy and are usually only noticed after childbirth.
+During pregnancy, a woman’s body experiences an increase in hormone levels which causes the hyperactive growth of skin cells, which then form the skin tag.
+Because of the benign harmless nature of skin tags, many women don’t even notice them during their pregnancy

 Changes in your body